 Year 5: Work-Life Balance

 This class is geared towards teaching students necessary skills for developing a healthy work-life balance.
 It is also a time to continue focusing on professional development, providing opportunities to discuss issues that may arise as students navigate their internship and job experiences.

 Participants in Mosaic meet with a coach (a Mosaic staff member) to develop solid academic and social skills each week.
 Each coaching session is focused on the individual needs of each student at the time of the meeting.
 This could include developing time management skills, processing roommate or communication difficulties, clarifying course requirements, connecting the student with on-campus resources, etc. Grades are frequently checked with the student to help monitor academic progress and provide accountability.

 Students are partnered with a trained peer mentor.
 Mentors are students who display leadership and social understanding on the college campus and have an interest in ASD.
 The purpose of this relationship is to foster on-campus engagement and provide the student with peer support as they navigate social situations.
 As students progress, we work to pair them with a professional mentor who helps them make connections and develop professional skills.
 Additionally, we offer older students in the program the opportunity to mentor younger students.

 Supervised Study Hours

 Mosaic students are required to complete four hours of supervised study hours per week in designated spaces.
 This allows coaches to determine if students are making use of good study habits, or if there are distractions interfering.
 It also allows for students to naturally develop support systems amongst themselves and others in the community.
-Extended study hours are available on one day per week in the DRC lounge-room 352 of the University Center.
+Extended study hours are available two evenings per week in the DRC lounge (Room 352) of the University Center.